futureproofmusicschool/milestone-widget/README.md

 ---

-This README merges and replaces prior high‑level docs, reflecting the current production behavior of the widgets and APIs.
+This README reflects the current production behavior of the Milestone Widget.